ez3r0sec/JamfProThreatHunting/README.md

 In either case, each device in the smart group can then be investigated further within the JSS or with other custom scripts such as Yelp's osxcollector (hxxps://github[.]com/Yelp/osxcollector), requestFileInfo.sh, and forensicsAndLogCollection.sh scripts in the repository.
-Note that the two aforementioned scripts in the repository require the target device to be on the LAN and there must be an SMB/Samba server with a share designed to capture the results.
+Note that the two aforementioned scripts in the repository require the target device to be on the LAN and an SMB/Samba server with a share designed to capture the results.

 Certain settings in the JSS and practices may also ease malware hunting and potentially prevent some security issues.
 Some general recommendations are to: